SenchaProSvcs/PracticeFusion/readme.md

 So now we have an Store that will load data from a json file as a datasource.

 ### Associations (belongsTo, hasMany, hasOne)
 We can declare associations between two models.
 You can use _hasMany_, _belongsTo_ and _hasOne_ associations.
-An Employee _belongs to_ a Company and a Company _has many_ Employees.
+Here it is an example where an Employee _belongs to_ a Company and a Company _has many_ Employees.

 	Ext.define('MyApp.model.Company', {
 		extend: 'Ext.data.Model',